katieraby/northcoders-news-API/README.md

   * `created_at` defaults to the current date
   * `body`

 - **NOTE:** psql expects Date types to be in a date format - not a timestamp!
-However, you can easily turn a timestamp into a date using js...
+However, you can easily turn a timestamp into a date using JS...

 ***